 The multimeter is an instrument that performs a measurement on a signal and then determines one or more specific properties of that signal and displays these as numeric values.
-Displaying can be done using a numerical display or with a gauge.
+Displaying can be done using a numerical display, with a gauge or with am text display.